wmauk-sai/auth0-drupal/README.md

 Drupal 8 Module for Auth0
 ====

+## NOTICE

+The Auth0 Community is in the process of deprecating this library, and the repository will no longer be available on Github after the end-of-life date of **March 8, 2022**.
+Please make plans to find a suitable replacement or remove this library from any active projects before the end-of-life date.
+Please reach out in the supporting [Auth0 Community topic](https://community.auth0.com/t/community-repo-deprecation-auth0-drupal/69328) if you have any questions or concerns.

 This plugin replaces standard Drupal 8 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.

 Drupal 7 is supported only on v1.
 If you want to contribute to the codebase, please push your PRs against the `1.x.x` branch.
 Note that this branch is not regularly maintained.